scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image10.png)

 > Notes: after you create this column, you should see it at the very end
+> of the data set.
+Use the scroll bar to scroll all the way to right.
-> of a data set.
-It should be the measure (a column we can perform
+> It should be a measure (a column we can perform
 > mathematical functions on).
 You will also notice the data quality
 > should be green
 >